bpmn-os/bpmnos-engine/docs/md/data/main.md

 StochasticDataProvider is downward compatible with the following CSV formats:
 - 3-column (Static): INSTANCE_ID; NODE_ID; INITIALIZATION
 - 4-column (Dynamic): + DISCLOSURE
-- 6-column (Stochastic): + ARRIVAL; COMPLETION
+- 6-column (Stochastic): + READY; COMPLETION

 Note: There is no 5-column format.
-Use 6 columns with empty ARRIVAL or COMPLETION as needed.
+Use 6 columns with empty READY or COMPLETION as needed.

 ## Expected value data provider